Achilles Tendinitis Treatment Glenunga

 - Pain and stiffness in the region upon rising in the morning

-- Reoccurs after several hours of activity especially running, tennis, football and dancing
+- The discomfort resurfaces after a few hours of sustained activity, especially during running, tennis, football, or dancing

 What Are The Causes Of Achilles Tendon Injuries?